 Home

-Looking for easy, DIY, & zero waste Christmas decorations for the tree and holiday table this year?
-Here are plastic-free ideas for Christmas ornaments made with natural materials in 2023.
+Looking for easy, DIY, natural Christmas decorations this year?
+Here are some low-waste, plastic-free ideas for Christmas, Hanukkah, and more.

 For many years I have been wanting to have a ceramic Christmas village that lights up.
 I’ve never purchased one because I am afraid that the paint and/or glaze on them might have lead, as so many items do.
 Then there is the probability of lead and pvc in the electrical cord.
 Have you ever tested various ceramic villages to determine their toxicity levels?